 Can I substitute another sweetener for the sweetener you have listed in the recipe?

 Probably.
 Some recipes specifically call for a granulated sweetener for bulking purposes, and as I noted below, I don’t recommend using pure stevia alone to sweeten chocolate recipes.
 You can check out this sweetener conversion chart for help converting between sweeteners.
 My favorite all purpose sweetener is THM Super Sweet Blend (I use it for baking).
 Pure Stevia Extract Powder is more concentrated and therefore more economical, so I use that where I can (it works great in my ice cream recipes!
 I use it in certain baked goods, and sometimes I use it in conjunction with THM Super Sweet Blend for best flavor.).
 Truvia (can be purchased at Walmart and Sam’s Club) and THM Gentle Sweet are also great sweeteners that I’ve used.
 THM Gentle Sweet is a tasty sweetener blend that measures more like Truvia, is already in a powdered form, and tastes just like sugar (it’s great for sweetening chocolate recipes!).
-Xylitol is a good sweetener that measures basically like sugar, but it doesn’t like my digestive tract so I’ve quit using it.
+Xylitol is a good sweetener that measures basically like sugar, but it doesn’t like everyone’s digestive tracts and can cause gas and bloating so start with small amounts and work your way up to see how it affects you and let your body adjust.
 I don’t like the flavor of erythritol, so I rarely use it.

 What flour can I substitute for the ones you used?

 First off, check out my Baking Mix recipe!
 It’s so handy to have a blend of flours already made.
 Most recipes made with alternative flours do best when a blend of flours is used.